CodeFab-io/ElmSharp/README.md

 }
 ```

 Okay, wow that's a mouthful piece of code, let's break it down.
-The way subscriptions work is that ElmSharp will manage them for you, but by the key of the returned dictionary.
+The way subscriptions work is that ElmSharp will use the dictionary key to manage them for you.
+The dictionary key is your unique identifier of a particular subscription configration.

-In this piece of code, we are simply returning a `Dictionary`.
-On our code base, nothing happens in terms of subscriptions.
-It will be ElmSharp itself that keep track of "Hey, you didn't have a subscription named 'banana' before, so let me wire that up for you.
+In this piece of code, we are returning a `Dictionary`.
+Always keep in mind that as a user, your code is pure.
+So constructing a subscription has no side-effects.
+It will be ElmSharp itself that keeps track of "Hey, you didn't have a subscription named 'banana' before, so let me wire that up for you.
 Also, I notice that you no longer returned a subscription named 'cat-alert', so I'll tear it down for you.".
 Behind the scenes, ElmSharp uses `Task`s and `CancellationToken`s to clean everything up, but as an ElmSharp user this is not something you need to worry about.
 Just keep in mind that if you keep the same `key`, ElmSharp won't make any subscription management for you.

-> 🐉 A potential cause for bugs: if you had a TimeSubscription (which takes a `TimeSpan` as the interval) which would depend on your model, you could fall victim of a bug.
-If you wish to change the TimeSpan, you should provide a new subscription name, so that ElmSharp can tear down the old subscription and wire up the new one with the new TimeSpan.
+> 🐉 A potential cause for bugs: if you make adjustments to the subscription instance, but keep the same key, ElmSharp won't do any management for you.
+Imagine you have a TimeSubscription (which takes a `TimeSpan` as the interval).
+Yet, you set the internal to be a number in your `Model`.
+If your code returns the same key, but different instances of the subscription each time, ElmSharp won't notice this, and it will keep the first subscription active and not the latest.
+If you wished to have such a kind of subscription, make sure the key is constructed according to the parameters that make the subscription unique.
+Almost like the `Vary` paramater on a cache mechanism.

 ### 🔧 Adjusting the `Update` function

-We now have a `Message` to pattern match on, do let's add the code.
+We now have a `Message` to pattern match on, so let's add the code.
 We'll make it nice by leveraging an extension method on `Model` so that we don't clutter the `Update` function too much.

 ```csharp
 // 📃 Update.cs